GraphLite-AI/GraphLite/README.md

 # GraphLite

-**Graph Database as Simple as SQLite for Embedded Processes**
+**A graph database as simple as SQLite for embedded processes**

-GraphLite is an embedded, light-weight, fast and portable graph database that brings the power of the new **ISO GQL (Graph Query Language)** standard, to the simplicity of SQLite.<p>
+GraphLite is a fast, light-weight and portable embedded graph database that brings the power of the new **ISO GQL (Graph Query Language)** standard to the simplicity of SQLite.<p>
-Users can get setup using just a single binary and data without the need for server or daemon-based setups.
-Perfect for applications that need graph database capabilities without the complexity of client-server architectures.
+GraphLite uses a single binary and is an ideal solution for applications requiring graph database capabilities without the complexity of client-server architectures.

 ## Features